Signed in as:

 filler@godaddy.com

 In today's world no program, or user, stands alone.
-DEX is designed to integrate to a SendEmail or SendSMS function (or both).
+DEXIT is designed to integrate to a SendEmail or SendSMS function (or both).
 These allow features like second factor authentication, password resets, self-sign-up accounts and so on.

-If unauthorized users have access to the database, and they can tamper with fields (for example deleting them, or causing them to become invalid) or delete records, then certain DEX features may no longer be effective.
+If unauthorized users have access to the database, and they can tamper with fields (for example deleting them, or causing them to become invalid) or delete records, then certain DEXIT features may no longer be effective.
 For example if someone can Scan the security file, and remove a user record, then that user will no longer be able to log in.

 If an unauthorized person does get access to the database, data inside it will not be exposed.
 Any data they damage can be restored from backups, and the data itself will not be compromised.